FOREX-Dollar just off 20-year highs, rally hinges on Fed signals | Business

 FOREX-Dollar just off 20-year highs, rally hinges on Fed signals

-"A major correction in the dollar would happen only if the Fed pushes back against hawkish market pricing and until they do that, there is a degree of freedom for markets to reprice the terminal rate to 4%," ING Bank strategist Francesco Pesole.
-"We are also in a situation where if you let go of dollar positions, where do you put your money?," Pesole said, noting the effect of the Russia-Ukraine war on Europe and the economic slowdown in China.
+"A major correction in the dollar would happen only if the Fed pushes back against hawkish market pricing and until they do that, there is a degree of freedom for markets to reprice the terminal rate to 4%," ING Bank strategist Francesco Pesole said.
+"We are also in a situation where if you let go of dollar positions, where do you put your money?"
+Pesole asked, noting the effect of the Russia-Ukraine war on Europe and the economic slowdown in China.

 ING's Pesole dismissed the moves, however.
 "If the Fed provides an indication they will aggressively front-load the tightening cycle and the back end of the Treasury curve comes off a bit, that will be the indication that markets are starting to price the Fed getting ahead of the curve (on inflation)," he added.